tsamaya/ol-opencage-geocoding/README.md

-# Tutorial : how to use OpenCage data API with OpenLayers
+# Tutorial : how to use OpenCage geocoding API with OpenLayers

 ### Create the map